 Arrondissement 1, attractions of its districts

-What I like of the arrondissement 1 of Paris is that it is rich of history, landmarks and attractions of the city.
-Plus, from there you can easily go to another of my favourite arrondissement, the fourth.
+What I like about the arrondissement 1 of Paris is that it is rich in history, landmarks, and attractions of the city.
+Plus, from there you can easily go to another of my favorites districts, arrondissement 4.
 If you need, the first arrondissement confines with the arrondissements 8 and 7 too.

 The arrondissement 1 includes part of the Ile de la Cité.
 It is one of the islands of the city from where you can cross historical architectures of the city: bridges.

 In the arrondissement 1 you can walk in green areas such as the Tuileries garden (Jardin de Tuileries).
 It is huge and you can admire lots of sculptures.
 If you want, you can visit lots of gardens in the first arrondissement.
 Jardin du Carrousel, Jardin des Halles, Jardin de l’oratoire, Jardin du Palais Royal, Jardin de l’Infante, Square du Vert Galant…

 Attractions of Arrondissement 1

 Arrondissement 1 is perfect if you like visiting museums and see architectures.
 If so, you must visit the Louvre museum, between the Seine and the beautiful rue de Rivoli.
 It is the third most visited museum in the world!

 Another attraction of the first arrondissement of Paris is Palais-Royal, where you can find out a lot about France history and Paris history.
 In the same arrondissement, you can visit Bourse du Commerce et de l’Industrie and la Banque de France.

 If you are charmed by churches, you have to know that this arrondissement includes the Notre-Dame de l’Assomption and the Sainte-Chapelle ones!